estherszliu/ai_snack_mate/README.md

     Input Form: Allows users to type in their recipe idea and the number of people.
     Submit Button: Triggers the recipe generation process.

+* Saved Recipes (recipe/saved)
+    Save the recipe to local storage
+    Display on the page

 * Recipe Ideas Page (/recipeideas)
     Generated Ideas: Displays 5 recipe ideas based on the user's input keyword.
     Select Recipe: Allows users to select one of the ideas to generate a detailed recipe.